Aureatus/Dash/README.md

   - The date is formatted similarly to Discords style, with times used for the current day + yesterday, else the date is displayed in a dd/mm/yyyy format.
 - Light + Dark mode
 - Responsive design

+## Known Issues

+- Flicker on page refresh if you are using the dark theme.
+- Styling for messages on desktop has a large unneeded gap.

 ## Tech Stack